The Blockbuster Effect: An Anvil of Cultural Trends in Box Office Hits

 - Ultramodern cinematic technologies realizing new video marketing vistas.

-Gazing: The Building Circumstances of Blockbusters
+Gazing: The Evolving Circumstances of Blockbusters

 Concepts in the Film World